bbauska/W3Cx-2of5/README.md

 Read more about image maps <a href="https://en.wikipedia.org/wiki/Image_map">on wikipedia</a>.
 You might be inclined to assume an image map will only be used for an actual map.
 However, there are a lot more use cases for it.
+The <a href="http://www.atlasmagazine.com/win98r.html">
-The <a href="http://www.atlasmagazine.com/win98r.html">Atlas Magazine</a> is a good example.
+Atlas Magazine</a> is a good example.

 Try this: Navigate to the <a href="http://www.atlasmagazine.com/win98r.html">Atlas magazine</a> and explore the header image with a 'laughing budha' like image.
 The image acts as a